wacl-york/quant-uncertainty-shiny/README.md

-## quant-uncertainity-shiny
+# QUANT Shiny dashboard

 Web-app for visualizing uncertainty in air quality measurements from low-cost sensors as part of the QUANT project.

-## Installation
+## Setup

-Setup an `renv` environment using the specification in `renv.lock`.
+  - Clone the repository as a new Project within RStudio
+  - Open the project
-Obtain the SQLite database and make it accessible to the app under the path `quant.db`.
+  - Obtain the credentials file `creds.json` and place it in the working directory (NB: this is already accessible to the hosted app)
+  - Ensure you can access the DB (must be on the University network or VPN)